-Effectively using Sync-One2
+Using Sync-One2 effectively

-To be effective, there are some basic tips which when combined with an understanding of the statistics gathered will enable effective measuring of synchronisation errors.
+There are some basic tips which when combined with an understanding of the statistics gathered will enable effective measuring of synchronisation errors.

 The light trigger is based on detecting the change from dark to light and is very sensitive.
 When testing involves projectors however, it may be required to put Sync-One2 into the projector beam (facing the projector, naturally) rather than rely on the reflected light from a screen.
-Audio detection is essentially looking for the start of a noise, it doesn't matter is the audio is in or out of phase as this is taken into account automatically.
+Audio detection is essentially looking for the start of a noise, it doesn't matter is the audio is in or out of phase.
 Ideally perform tests in a darkened room with low ambient noise, doing so makes the distinction of the light flash and sound easier to detect and so measurements will be more accurate and reliable.

-When turning the unit on or going back into Measurement Mode Sync-One2 will calibrate to take account for ambient light and noise.
-It is best to hold the unit in the measuring position when turning on, or going back into measurement mode such that the calibration can be optimally set for the current measurement conditions and unit position.
+When turning the unit on or going back into Measurement mode Sync-One2 will calibrate to take account for ambient light and noise.
+It is best to hold the unit in the measuring position when turning on or going back into Measurement mode such that the calibration can be optimally set for the current measurement conditions and unit position.